H4ad/english/exercises/08-simple-be-exercise-2.md

-# Simpel "Be" Mixed Exercise 2
+# Simple "Be" Mixed Exercise 2

 References: